Treatment for Muscle Tension Dysphonia - What you need to know:

-Muscle tension dysphonia is a term used to define a negative change in the sound of one’s voice due to the muscle strain in the neck.
-Hoarseness or discomfort due to excessive muscle tension in and around the voice box can be telling signs of the beginning stages of this nasty voice disorder.
-This form of muscle tension prevents the sufferer from using their natural voice.
-Muscle tension dysphonia can easily develop during laryngitis and can remain even after the swelling of the vocal cords (due to laryngitis and other similar illnesses) has subsided.
-It can also be caused by stress, therefore causing a co-occurring diagnosis.
-The dysphonia may occur on its own, known as primary MTD - or as a result of other underlying disorders, known as secondary MTD.
+Muscle tension dysphonia is a term used to define significant change in the sound of one’s voice - usually due to the muscle strain in the neck.
+Hoarseness or discomfort via excessive muscle tension in and around the voice box, can be indicating signs of the beginning stages of this nasty voice disorder - MTD.
+Needless to say, muscle tension dysphonia disorder inhibits the sufferer from using their natural voice.
+MTD can easily develop, for example; due to some infectious diseases like laryngitis and can also remain even after the swelling of the vocal cords subsided.
+It can also be caused by stress, therefore potentially causing co-occurring voice problems.
+However, this kind of dysphonia may occur on its own, identified as primary MTD - or it may occur as a result of other underlying disorders, known as secondary MTD.

 A weak or airy voice